Vietnam.vn - Nền tảng quảng bá Việt Nam

 Southeast Asia

-* General Subiyanto nominated as Commander of the Indonesian Army: On October 31, Speaker of the Indonesian House of Representatives Puan Maharani said that the new Chief of Staff of the Army, General Agus Subiyanto, has been nominated by President Joko Widodo to be the Commander of the country's army.
+* General Subiyanto nominated as Commander of the Indonesian Army: On October 31, Speaker of the Indonesian House of Representatives Puan Maharani said that the new Chief of Staff of the Army, General Agus Subiyanto, was nominated by President Joko Widodo to be the Commander of the country's army.
 Notably, the above move took place just 6 days after Mr. Agus was appointed as Chief of Staff of the Army.

-* Dutch Prime Minister visits Malaysia : On October 31 and November 1, Mr. Mark Rutte will pay a working visit to Malaysia, marking his second visit to the country after his first visit in 2014.
+* Dutch Prime Minister visits Malaysia : On October 31 and November 1, Mr. Mark Rutte will pay a working visit to Malaysia, marking his second visit to this country after his first visit in 2014.

 In addition, the Dutch Prime Minister is also expected to meet with Deputy Prime Minister and Minister of Agriculture and Commodities Fadillah Yusof and participate in a palm tree planting event, a tree that symbolizes the excellent cooperation between the two countries in the palm oil sector.

-Mr. Rutte will deliver a keynote speech and participate in a dialogue with the Minister of Natural Resources, Environment and Climate Change, Nik Nazmi Nik Ahmad, at the 6th Malaysia-Netherlands Water Dialogue .
+Mr. Rutte will deliver a keynote speech and participate in a dialogue with Minister of Natural Resources, Environment and Climate Change, Nik Nazmi Nik Ahmad, at the 6th Malaysia-Netherlands Water Dialogue .
 (VNA)

 RELATED NEWS